 Where to Stay in Osaka

-Osaka is full of great accommodation options, including two of our favorites featured below (from our article on Japan’s best hotels).
+Osaka is full of great accommodation options, including one of our favorites featured below (from our article on Japan’s best hotels).

 The St. Regis Osaka